_1777553927863.webp&w=828&q=75)

 Time Limit to Issue the Notice

-A scrutiny or assessment notice under section 143(2) can be issued within three months.
-This period starts from the end of the financial year in which the income tax return was filed.
+A scrutiny notice under section 143(2) can generally be issued within three months from the end of the financial year in which the income tax return was filed.

 What is Faceless Assessment Under Section 144B?

-Faceless assessment is a system via which the Income Tax Department conducts tax scrutiny assessment electronically.
-Through this system, the notices are directly uploaded to the Income Tax portal.
-If you wish to view the notices, log in to your account on the portal.
+Faceless assessment is a system through which the Income Tax Department conducts scrutiny assessments electronically.
+Notices are uploaded directly to the Income Tax portal.

 The Faceless Assessment system ensures that the tax assessments are conducted online without you having to visit the Income Tax Department in person.